apasarkar/masknmf_full_pipeline/docs/source/app_use/Installation.rst

 Containerized Deployment
 ------------------------

 The app is provided via a docker container for ease of use and reproducibility.
 These are the basic steps to run the app on a GPU-enabled linux computer.
 We address two separate common use cases here.
-In the "remote access" case, you access the app on the server from, say, a personal computer.
+In the “remote access” case, you access the app, which runs on a remote server, from your personal computer/laptop.
 This is done via an ssh connection.
 Our instructions in this case assume you are using a linux/mac personal computer.
-In the "local access" case, you are sitting at the linux computer and can directly access the app from the computer's monitor.
+In the "local access” case, you are using a linux box directly, with the app locally installed and running on that computer.
 Note that the remote access case also outlines the simple steps needed to deploy this pipeline on the cloud (via AWS for example).

 **Step 0**: There are some basic dependencies you will need on your linux machine: